 Remote Access to Applications

-All physicians contemplating remote access to AHS information assets must have valid AHS credentials, an RSA security FOB and an ability to use Citrix Workspace to run applications through myapps.ahs.ca.
+All physicians contemplating remote access to AHS information assets must have valid AHS credentials, an RSA security Token and an ability to use Citrix Workspace to run applications through myapps.ahs.ca.

 A guide describes and instructs about three strategies for working remotely: